 Over time, the people with decades of hands-on practice in real-world settings would fall into the background, while the people who merely studied TPS emerged as the arbiters of Lean thought and Lean practice.
 That such a thing could happen is remarkable give that Lean is rooted in hands-on daily practice over many, many years.
 They and their organizations found a large and ready following.
 As the years passed, these organizations grew in size and scope, creating the Lean-industrial complex that we now see.

 The Lean-industrial complex is a coalition of groups that share vested interests in the continuous sale of products – most of which you do not need – to expanding markets.
 Increasingly, they have become partners with one another in various endeavors.
-The Lean-industrial complex continues to grow, with more conferences, speeches, presentations, training courses, magazines, books, blogs, videos, certifications, etc., and with ever-more glitz and glam.
+The Lean-industrial complex continues to grow, with ever-more conferences, speeches, presentations, training courses, magazines, books, blogs, videos, certifications, etc., and with ever-more glitz and glam.

 Yet, we continue to see mostly Fake Lean or low levels of Lean achievement.
 Can this be considered a success?
 Has value been received for the money spent?
 Will further growth of the Lean-industrial complex lead to success for its customers seeking to “become Lean,” or is the measure of success the income statement and balance sheet of organizations in the Lean-industrial complex?
 The question arises: Whose interests are the Lean-industrial complex serving?
 Themselves or their customers?